 The Company views its business in three segments - the IT segment, the professional sales service segment, and the equipment segment.
 The IT segment includes the operations of NetWolves and VasoHealthcare IT Corp.
-Operations in the IT segment began in the third quarter of 2014.
 The professional sales service segment operates through the Vaso Diagnostics subsidiary and is currently engaged solely in the fulfillment of the Company's responsibilities under our agreement with GEHC.
-The equipment segment is engaged in designing, manufacturing, marketing and supporting EECP® enhanced external counterpulsation systems both domestically and internationally, as well as the development, production, marketing and supporting of other medical devices.
+The equipment segment is engaged in designing, manufacturing, marketing and supporting $\text{EECP}^{\textcircled{\text{B}}}$ enhanced external counterpulsation systems both domestically and internationally, as well as the development, production, marketing and supporting of other medical devices.

-The chief operating decision maker is the Company's Chief Executive Officer, who, in conjunction with upper management, evaluates segment performance based on operating income and Adjusted EBITDA (earnings before interest, taxes, depreciation and amortization - defined as net income, plus interest expense, tax expense, depreciation and amortization, and non-cash expenses for share-based compensation).
-Administrative functions such as finance, human resources, and information technology are centralized and related expenses allocated to each segment.
+The chief operating decision maker is the Company's Chief Executive Officer, who, in conjunction with upper management, evaluates segment performance based on operating income and Adjusted EBITDA (earnings before interest, taxes, depreciation and amortization - defined as net (loss) income, plus net interest expense (income), tax expense, depreciation and amortization, and non-cash expenses for share-based compensation).
+Administrative functions such as finance and human resources are centralized and related expenses allocated to each segment.
 Other costs not directly attributable to operating segments, such as audit, legal, director fees, investor relations, and others, as well as certain assets - primarily cash balances - are reported in the Corporate entity below.
 There are no intersegment revenues.
 Summary financial information for the segments is set forth below: